EasyCorp/EasyAdminBundle/Resources/doc/getting-started/6-about-this-project.md

   * Complete Doctrine association support (all kinds of associations: one-to- one, including self-referencing, one-to-many, many-to-one and many-to-many)
-  * Allow to configure the main color used in the backend (to match the company's brand color)
+  * [DONE] Allow to configure the main color used in the backend (to match the company's brand color)
   * Nested main menu items (two-level only)
   * Support for exporting the list or search results to CSV and/or Excel
-  * Full theme support (not just changing the main color of the backend)
+  * [DONE] Full theme support (not just changing the main color of the backend)
   * FOSUserBundle integration
   * Form field grouping
-  * Custom actions for list/search, edit, show and new views.
+  * [DONE] Custom actions for list/search, edit, show and new views.

 **Features that we'll never implement**